Official-MoonDao/documentation/MoonDAO/docs/Projects.md

 1. **Complete a Final Report (attached below).** Each project member must include their contributions in the final report.
 Reports must be submitted to the DAO in the “Final Report” channel on Discord before the end of the quarter to be included in that quarter’s reward cycle.
 These reports will be attached on Snapshot for final voting by the DAO.
 2. **Return excess funds to the DAO treasury.** Please attach a link to the DAO’s multisig in the final report along with a table including the justification for expenses.
 3. **Coordinape for rewards distribution.** Every project member receives 100 GIVE and must distribute their full amount, except smaller teams of four or fewer if there is an agreement on distribution amounts with all members agreeing on the distribution in writing.
 Project Rocketeers may also add anyone else in the Coordinape that they thought provided help to them but were not officially part of the team on the proposal, however, those added members do not receive any GIVE.
 Each person on the Coordinape must include their list of contributions in the final report.
 Please include a link to this completed Coordinape in the Final Report.
-4. **Update roles.** Update Moonsettler and Rocketeer roles to Voyager roles (distinguished members of MoonDAO who have successfully completed a project).
 5. **Create Documentation.** If someone needs to maintain the work after it’s completed, or users need to know where things are, please include documentation for the people who come after you.

 ### Retroactive Rewards